clusterio/clusterio/docs/writing-plugins.md

 **instanceEntrypoint**:
     Path to a Node.js module relative to the plugin directory which contains the InstancePlugin class definition for this plugin.
 This is an optional paramater.
-A plugin can be for instances only but for it to be able to send any messages to other instances it will still have to be loaded on the master server.
+A plugin can be for instances only, but for it to be able to send any messages to other instances it will still have to be loaded on the master server.

 **InstanceConfigGroup**:
-    Subclass of `PluginConfigGroup` to defining the per instance configuration fields for this plugin.
+    Subclass of `PluginConfigGroup` for defining the per instance configuration fields for this plugin.
 See [Plugin Configuration](#plugin-configuration)